Semioscopis avellanella

 The wingspan is 20–26 mm.
 The forewings are rosy-grey whitish, sprinkled with pale fuscous; a dark fuscous streak from base along fold to 1/3, thence bent upwards to disc before middle; second discal stigma forming a dark fuscous angulated mark; some dark fuscous scales tending to form dots on costa and termen; 2 and 3 separate.
 Hindwings are pale greyish.
 The larva is whitish-green; dorsal line darker; head and plate of 2 green.

 Adults are on wing from March to April.

 The larvae feed on Betula, Tilia (including Tilia cordata) and Carpinus species.
-They feed inside a folded or rolled leaf of their host plant.
-Pupation takes place in detritus.
-The species overwinters in the pupal stage.